robak86/hardwired/README.md

 Scope configuration is used for creating a new scope.

 - It allows binding definitions for the **transient** and **scoped** lifetimes for the current scope and all descendant scopes, as bindings are cascading.
 The cascading stops when some descendant scopes rebind the same definition.
-- Binding a definition doesn’t mean that the actual instance is inherited.
+- Binding a definition doesn’t mean that the actual instance is inherited by the descending scopes.
 The only exception is a binding that provides a static value.
 In that case, descendant scopes will get exactly that value.
 Additionally, it is possible to explicitly inherit a value from the parent scope using the `toInherited()`.
 - Scope configuration allows using the parent container for configuring the scope dynamically based on values from the parent scope.

+#### Defining scope configuration

 ```typescript
 import { configureScope } from 'hardwired';